Chaperoning Minors at USA Ultimate Events

 An approved chaperone is:

-1) An individual with a USA Ultimate account (no membership required);
+1) An individual with an online USA Ultimate account (no membership required);

 2) Who has signed a USAU liability waiver, either online or through the mail;